Vresse-sur-Semois The Little Switzerland of Namur

 Historical Heritage

-From the Reims-Cologne Roman road to the remains of Orchimont Castle
+From the Reims-Cologne Roman road to the ruins of the Orchimont Castle

 🎨